-If we notice the economy of a nation as an abridged context it will appear that the output degrees of all the commodities and services in the economy have a propensity to move together.
-For instance, if the outcome of food item is experiencing a development, it is normally accompanied by a increase in the output degree of industrial commodities.
-Within the classification of industrial commodities also output of different kinds of commodities incline to increase or decrease concurrently.
-Similarly, cost prices of distinct commodities and services normally have a propensity to increase or decrease concurrently.
-It is also noticeable that the employment degree in different manufacturing units also increase or decrease simultaneously.
+When the economy of a nation is in an abridged context, it appears that the output degrees of all the commodities and services in the economy have a tendency to move together.
+For example, if the outcome of a food item experiences a development, then normally, it accompanies an increase in the output degree of industrial commodities.

 Also, within the classification of industrial commodities, the output of different kinds of commodities tend to increase or decrease concurrently.
 Similarly, the cost price of distinct commodities and services have a tendency to increase or decrease concurrently.
 It is noticeable that the employment degree in different manufacturing units simultaneously increases or decreases.

 If the average output degree, cost price degree, or employment degree in the different manufacturing units of an economy, reinforce close association to each other, then the task of scrutinising the entire economy becomes relatively easy.
 Instead of dealing with the given variables at disaggregated degrees, we can think of a single commodity as the degree of all the commodities and services manufactured within the economy.